Memstate + Any MCP Client

 2. Save it to Memstate using: memstate_remember(project_id="<your_project>", content="<the markdown>", source="agent")

-3. Then call memstate_get(project_id="<your_project>") and show me the memory tree so I can confirm it worked.What to expect
+3. Then call memstate_search(query="architecture overview", project_id="<your_project>") and show me the results so I can confirm it worked.What to expect